wuyifan18/AdaParser/README.md

-# AdaParser: Adaptive Log Parser using LLMs with Self-Generated In-Context Learning and Self-Correction
+# Log Parsing using LLMs with Self-Generated In-Context Learning and Self-Correction

-This is the replication package for AdaParser: Adaptive Log Parser using LLMs with Self-Generated In-Context Learning and Self-Correction.
+This is the replication package for Log Parsing using LLMs with Self-Generated In-Context Learning and Self-Correction.

 ## Repository Organization